rhysd/vim-github-support/README.md

 vim-github-support
 ==================

-[vim-github-support][repo] is an all-in-one plugin for syntax highlighting for GitHub things.
+[vim-github-support][repo] is an all-in-one plugin for filetype supports for GitHub things.

 All Vim runtime files of following plugins are bundled.